mikahama/natas/README.md

 ## Installation

-Note: It is highly recommended to use a virtual environment because of the strict version requirements for dependencies
+Note: It is highly recommended to use a virtual environment because of the strict version requirements for dependencies.
+The library has been tested with Python 3.6

     pip3 --no-cache-dir install pip==18.1
     pip3 install natas --process-dependency-links